Up To 20% Off Black Tea >

 Once you've matched a tea to your mood, you now need to choose the perfect cup to drink it.

 We personally believe that the teacup is one of the most vital ingredients to the ultimate cup of tea.
 If you love the cup you're drinking out of, the tea will instantly taste better.
-Now you have chosen your cup, it's time to get that kettle boiling.

 With over 100 mugs, cups and teapots to choose from, there’s something for every occasion, including our KeepCups for when you’re on the go!

-Shop Twinings Teaware
+Shop All Teaware

-4) Always Use Freshly Drawn Cold Water
+5) Always Use Freshly Drawn Cold Water

 Always use freshly drawn (filtered if possible) cold water in the kettle.
 Tea loves oxygen as it helps the flavour develop.
+If you boil the kettle with fresh water, you’ll have a delicious cup of oxygenated tea that tastes divine.

 If you keep re-boiling the water in the kettle, it loses all of its oxygen and you’ll be left with a really flat cup of tea.